Dale Armstrong: Career

 Armstrong was born in Holden, Alberta, in 1941.
 He bought his first car, a 1936 Ford Coupe, for five dollars at age 14.
 In 1957, he began drag racing the car on a dragstrip at an airport near Calgary.
 It took him five attempts to make a 60 mph pass; he took out non-essential pieces of the car such as the back seat to lighten the load.
 His reputation for repairing cars quickly grew and soon there were cars lined up for repairs behind his family's garage.
 He began drag racing in NHRA's Northwest division in a Chevrolet Z-11 in the B/Factory Experimental class in a front-ended machine that had 11-second passes at 115 mph.
 Armstrong and a friend towed his dragster to Southern California for the February 1964 Winternationals.
 In January 1965, he moved to Southern California and began campaigning a Chevrolet II at local tracks since he could compete up to five nights per week.
 He converted the car into a Funny Car and began running the car in early 1966 using the nickname "The Canuck".
 The car appeared on the cover of Hot Rod Magazine in December 1966; the article in the magazine said "Even a diehard Chevy lover would have trouble telling just what had been the original vehicle".
 The supercharged engine achieved runs in the 8-second bracket with a top elapsed time (e.t.) of 8.89 seconds.
 In 1969 he drove a Chevrolet Camaro in the Super Stock class and he followed it up with making passes in Funny Cars "Travelin' Javelin" and Tom Strum's Swapper.

 Armstrong switched to the Injected Funny Car class in a 1973 Barracuda before moving to the new Pro Comp class in 1974.
 He joined Ken Veney's team and beat Veney in the finals of his first A/Fuel event at the Winternationals.
 He also won the AA/Altered U.S. Nationals for Jim Foust that season before moving to Pro Comp in 1975.
 While competing in Foust's Alcoholic BB/Funny Car, he won the Pro Comp championship including wins in the U.S. Nationals and Worlds.
 Armstrong continued racing in Pro Comp for three more years.
 During that time, he won eight more National events including the 1977 U.S. Nationals.
 In 1976, he won seven of nine IHRA Pro Comp National events and the championship.

-He moved to Funny Car in 1980 and 1981 and had three final-round loses.
+Armstrong moved to Funny Car in 1980 and 1981 and had three final-round loses.
 He used Mike Kase's Dodge Omni at the 1981 World Finals to set a national record with a 5.891 second pass to break Bernstein's 5.90 mark.
 During the 1981 season, he had two accidents.
 Armstrong described the fiery 240 mph crash of his Dodge Challenger at Columbus, Ohio: "Yeah, that was kind of a bad one," he said.
 "It told me it was time to get out of driving."